ForEcolZappers/PublicWiki/tidyverse_class/README.md

 # Introduction to the tidyverse

-This session is based on [Data Challenge Lab](https://dcl-wrangle.stanford.edu/) material.
+This session is adapted from [Data Challenge Lab](https://dcl-wrangle.stanford.edu/) material.

 Requirements: